Hindu Mahasabha: Alliance with Muslim League and others

 The Indian National Congress won a massive victory in the 1937 Indian provincial elections, decimating the Hindu Mahasabha.
 However, in 1939, the Congress ministries resigned in protest against Viceroy Lord Linlithgow's action of declaring India to be a belligerent in the Second World War without consulting the Indian people.
 This led to the Hindu Mahasabha joining hands with the Muslim League and other parties to form governments, in certain provinces.
 Such coalition governments were formed in Sindh, NWFP, and Bengal.

 In Sindh, Hindu Mahasabha members joined Ghulam Hussain Hidayatullah's Muslim League government.
-In Savarkar's own words,"Witness the fact that only recently in Sind, the Sind-Hindu-Sabha on invitation had taken the responsibility of joining hands with the League itself in running coalition government In March 1943, Sindh Government became the first Provincial Assembly of the sub-continent to pass an official resolution in favour of the creation of Pakistan.
-In spite of the Hindu Mahasabha's avowed public opposition to any political division of India, the Mahasabha Ministers of the Sindh government did not resign, rather they simply "contented themselves with a protest".
+In Savarkar's own words:Witness the fact that only recently in Sind, the Sind-Hindu-Sabha on invitation had taken the responsibility of joining hands with the League itself in running coalition government...
+In March 1943, Sindh Government became the first Provincial Assembly of the sub-continent to pass an official resolution in favour of the creation of Pakistan.
+Despite the Hindu Mahasabha's avowed public opposition to any territorial division of India, the Mahasabha Ministers of the Sindh government did not resign, rather they simply "contented themselves with a protest".

 In the North West Frontier Province, Hindu Mahasabha members joined hands with Sardar Aurang Zeb Khan of the Muslim League to form a government in 1943.
 The Mahasabha member of the cabinet was Finance Minister Mehr Chand Khanna.

-In Bengal, Hindu Mahasabha joined the Krishak Praja Party led Progressive Coalition ministry of Fazlul Haq in December, 1941.
+In Bengal, Hindu Mahasabha joined the Krishak Praja Party led Progressive Coalition ministry of A. K. Fazlul Huq in December 1941.
 Savarkar appreciated the successful functioning of the coalition government.